ember-intl/ember-intl/docs/integration-testing.md

 #### `setupIntl(hooks)`

-Just injects `intl` into the context and enabled deterministic serialization of missing translations.
-Also take a look at the `t` helper further down, that makes asserting agains these translations a breeze.
+Just injects `intl` into the context and enables deterministic serialization of missing translations.
+Also take a look at the [`t` helper](#tkey-options) further down, that makes asserting against these translations a breeze.

 ```js
 import { module, test } from 'qunit';